From a biological perspective, the terms “growth” and “development” cannot be used interchangeably:

-- Temperature – Every organism needs a suitable temperature to survive, to grow, to develop various tissues & organs, to reproduce.
+- Temperature – Every organism needs a suitable temperature to survive, to grow, to develop various tissues and organs, and also to reproduce.

 - Water – Plants absorb water through their roots and use it for photosynthesis and other biochemical processes.

 - Mineral Nutrients – Other than light, water, and a perfect temperature, organisms need special nutrients to support their food-making process and metabolism, which ultimately boosts growth in them.

 Internal Growth Factors

 In humans, the Growth Hormone is known as Somatotropin.
-Plants also contain such hormones called – Auxins, Gibberellins, Cytokinins, Ethylene, Abscisic acid.
-These are also called Plant Growth Regulators.
+Plants also contain such hormones, namely – Auxins, Gibberellins, Cytokinins, Ethylene, Abscisic acid.
+These are also called plant growth regulators.

-Stay tuned with BYJU’S to learn more about Growth and Development.
+Register with BYJU’S to learn more about Growth and Development or other related topics.